Who are BBC Design and Engineering?

 - BBC is the most shared Twitter publisher in the world

-What projects / schemes / initiatives to support women's recruitment, retention and progression in STEM are BBC Digital involved in?
+What projects / schemes / initiatives to support women's recruitment, retention and progression in STEM are BBC Design and Engineering involved in?

-Our projects focus on attracting and recruiting more women into technical, creative and business operational jobs within BBC Digital.
-We run flagship women in technology conferences and support events like Over The Air and Silicon Milkroundabout who have good gender balance.
-On the recruitment front, we’ve been testing blind auditioning instead of conventional (some may say biased) CV screening, proactively matching and inviting event attendees to apply to open roles, running unconscious bias training for our hiring managers and running social media campaigns.
+Our projects focus on attracting and recruiting more women into technical, creative and business operational jobs within BBC Design and Engineering.
+We run regular meetups and women in technology conferences and support events like Over the Air and Silicon Milkroundabout that are strong on gender balance.
+On the recruitment front, we’ve been testing blind auditioning instead of conventional (some may say biased) CV screening, proactively matching and inviting event attendees to apply to open roles, running unconscious bias training for all staff and running social media campaigns.

-We continuously work to update business practices like on-boarding so that we can be as gender friendly as possible as well as signing up to the WISE 10 Steps scheme.
-We have active Women in Digital, Women in STEM, Global Women in News and Worldwide Women peer networks that all focus on the common goal of gender equality and inclusivity.
+We continuously work to update business practices like on-boarding so that we can be as gender friendly as possible as well as signing up to the WISE Ten Steps scheme.
+At the BBC, employees are our ambassadors.
+This is why we believe it’s important that everyone feels included, united and encouraged to contribute.
+We have a number of female led networks available that we encourage membership of; Women in STEM, Global Women in News Global and BBC Women which all focus on the common goal of gender equality and inclusivity.